AndrewEllis93/Print-Tuning-Guide/README.md

 Getting the perfect extrusion multiplier (EM) is *crucial* for good looking prints.

+### Methods I'm Not a Fan Of
+Again, *this is a debated subject*.
+I don't mean to imply that my below method is the "one true way" of calibrating your EM.
+I am still discovering things myself, and EM can even have different characteristics at different speeds.
+- #### Measuring Wall Thickness With Calipers
+    - Some guides you will find online mention printing a single or two-walled object and measuring the thickness with calipers.
+        - While this *can* result in better dimensional accuracy, I find it to result in less attractive parts.
+This method has always resulted in more layer inconsistencies and rougher top surfaces for me.
+My personal approach is to tune until everything looks perfect, *then* to account for dimensions.
+All of my tuning methods are purely visual / based on intuition where possible.
+        - This method assumes that you have good calipers, which many people don't.
+This can simply limit the accessibility and reliability.
+The measured widths can also vary depending where you measure it and how much pressure you use, so different people may have different experiences.
+        - If this method works better for you, by all means continue using it.
+- #### SuperSlicer Calibration
+    - SuperSlicer has a built-in flow calibration tool, however I do not like this either, for a few reasons:
+        - It is very reliant on first layer squish.
+        - Because it uses 100% infill, the first layer squish carries through all the way to the top.
+        - It has ironing turned on by default.
+        - The objects are too small.
+It's normal for [smaller infill areas to look a bit more overextruded than larger infill areas.](#small-infill-areas-look-overextruded)

 ### Get your prints as smooth as a baby's bottom, THEN account for dimensions if needed (in my opinion).

 Follow my below method.
 It is an **aesthetics-first approach**.
-This method creates very smooth surfaces, both on top layers AND for perimeters (layer stacking).
+This method creates very smooth top surfaces, and additionally can help with layer consistency/stacking.

-This method results in prints that are of perfectly acceptable tolerances for Voron parts and most other projects with no further compensation.
+This also results in prints that are of perfectly acceptable tolerances for Voron parts (and most other projects) with no further compensation.

 **(!)
 Voron parts are designed with shrinkage in mind, so it's fine if the dimensions don't perfectly match CAD.** Please don't drive yourself crazy with calipers for Voron parts, they are not always intended to match.

 - With the Voron test prints, you are good to go as long as:
     - The thread tests screw together nicely, and
     - Bearings fit nicely without too much force into the Voron cube (F695 on bottom, 625 on top).
 ### If you need true-to-CAD dimensional accuracy for other projects
 - Firstly, *adjust your expectations*.
     - Remember, our 3D printers are hobby-grade, glorified hot glue guns, not CNC.
 You will not reliably get 0.01mm tolerances everywhere.